Implied Consent Laws

 When you sign the forms to apply for a driver’s licence, you agree to comply with requests made by police officers to undergo chemical or blood testing to determine your blood alcohol concentration (BAC).
 In the impaired driving context, chemical testing may include breath, blood, and urine tests.
 A breath test may be administered on the side of the road or at any location.
 However, blood and urine testing must be performed at a medical or detention facility.

 If you have been arrested or charged with an Alberta impaired driving offence, you should never try to address the situation yourself.
 Rather, you need experienced legal representation by your side every step of the way.
-The knowledgeable lawyers at Alberta Impaired Driving Defence can ensure that all your legal rights are protected while your criminal case is pending and can zealously advocate for you in the courtroom.
+The knowledgeable lawyers at AIDD can ensure that all your legal rights are protected while your criminal case is pending and can zealously advocate for you in the courtroom.

 Types of Implied Consent Laws